XanderHorn/visualizeR/README.md

 #Parameters:

 `df`: A data.frame object containing plotting features and target/outcome feature.
 Cannot be left blank.

 `Outcome`: The feature name of the outcome as character format, e.g. 'Target'.
 Cannot be left blank.

-`nrBins`: The number of bins to use in histogram plots of numerical features should 'stackedHist' be used as the chart type in the `parameter`: 'NumChartType'.
+`nrBins`: The number of bins to use in histogram plots of numerical features should 'stackedHist' be used as the chart type in the parameter: 'NumChartType'.

 `sample`: Should a random sample be taken in order to speed the plotting process up.

 `clipOutliers`: Should outliers be fixed in the data using a median approach.
-Possible values: 'Y','N' `handleMissing`: Should missing values be corrected with 'Missing' value for categorical variables and median imputation for conitnuous variables.
+Possible values: 'Y','N'

+`handleMissing`: Should missing values be corrected with 'Missing' value for categorical variables and median imputation for conitnuous variables.
 Possible values: 'Y','N', Should this be left as 'N' then missing observations will be removed from the plots.

 `CatChartType`: Indicates the type of chart to use when plotting categorical/factor features.
 Possible values: 'stackedHist', 'Confusion'

 `NumChartType`: Indicates the type of chart to use when plotting numerical/continuous features.
 Possible values: 'stackedHist', 'densityLine', 'densityFill', 'boxPlot'

 `summaryStats`: Should summary statistics be printed for predictors in the dataset, summary stats for continuous and frequency tables for categorical variables.
 Possible values: 'Y','N'

 `seed`: Used only for the sampling of the data and to reproduce the plots.

 `ouputPath`: A file path where the plots should be saved in a PDF document.
 If left blank all plots will be displayed in R.

 `outputFileName`: The name of the file containing all the plots.